makidoll/vulpie-the-fox/README.md

-# vulpie-the-fox
+# Vulpie the Fox
-🦊 A bot for the unofficial High Fidelity Discord
+> 🦊 A bot for the unofficial High Fidelity Discord